Ryuk87/magenthor/README.md

 ## Installation

+    $ gem install magenthor

-Since this is still in an early stage of development, I discourage the installation except for debugging (or curiosity) purposes
+This gem is still in an early stage of development and I discourage the installation except for debugging (or curiosity) purposes.

 ## Usage